andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 1. [PostgreSQL UUID Performance: Benchmarking Random (v4) and Time-based (v7) UUIDs](https://www.umangsinha.in/blog/postgresql-uuid-performance-benchmark)

 Besides the insert-performance concerns, post #3 above shows that v1 and v4 indexes can use more space for equivalent content, which can make point and range lookups slower.

+With v7, we're looking to preserve the collision avoidance without any central coordination benefits, but also leverage the timestamp portion for monotonicity and hot index page page access, greatly reducing latency.

 What kinds of results did we see?